Literary Inspired

 Q1: How many categories can my book be in on Amazon?

-A: Your book can be listed in up to 10 categories on Amazon, including both those you select directly and those you reach through keywords.
+A: Your book can be listed in up to 10 categories, including both those you select directly and those you reach through keyword triggers.

 Q2: Can I choose categories that are slightly off-topic if they’re less competitive?

-A: It’s best to stick to categories that accurately represent your book’s content.
-Misleading categorization can lead to negative reviews and decreased reader trust.
+A: Stick to categories that accurately represent your book’s content.
+Misleading categorization tends to generate negative reviews from readers who feel misled.

 Q3: How often should I reassess my book’s categories?

-A: It’s a good practice to review your categories every 3-6 months or whenever you notice significant changes in your book’s performance.
+A: Review categories every three to six months, or when you notice significant changes in your book’s performance.

-A: Avoid extremely broad categories where your book might get lost, as well as any categories that don’t accurately represent your book’s content or genre.
+A: Avoid extremely broad categories where your book is unlikely to compete, and any category that does not accurately represent your genre or content.